Spatiotemporal stability of periodic travelling waves in a heteroclinic-cycle model: Stability analysis of periodic travelling waves

-We detected another regime of stable periodic TWs that is secondary to the Busse balloon. \Cref{fig:EckBif3} shows the bifurcation diagram of system~\cref{eq:6ODEs} with $\sigma=10.0$ and $\sigma=15.0$ for larger ranges of $\gamma$ and $\zeta$.
-For $\sigma=10$, as shown in panel (a), we find a second branch of Eckhaus bifurcation that appears to extend to infinity and forms a convex region that constitutes a second stable regime.
-We were unable to detect such a second stable region for $\sigma=3.2$ and we suspect the this region exists only for very large values of $\zeta$ when $\sigma$ is relatively small.
-For $\sigma \approx 11.5239$, the two stable regions merge into a single stable regime. \Cref{fig:EckBif3}(b) shows that there is a single stable regime for $\sigma=15.0$ that extends to infinity.
-For larger values of $\sigma$, we observe that the stable regime extends to cover an increasingly larger region in the $(\gamma,\zeta)$-plane.
+We detected another regime of stable periodic TWs that is secondary to the Busse balloon. \Cref{fig:EckBif3} shows the bifurcation diagrams of system~\cref{eq:6ODEsLOG} for larger ranges of $\gamma$ and $\zeta$.
+Here, $\sigma = 10.0$ and $\sigma = 15.0$ in panels~(a) and~(b), respectively.
+For $\sigma = 10$, as shown in panel~(a), we find a second branch of Eckhaus bifurcation that appears to extend to infinity and forms a convex region that constitutes a second stable regime.
+We were unable to detect such a second stable region for $\sigma = 3.2$ and we suspect that this region exists only for very large values of $\zeta$ when $\sigma$ is relatively small.
+For $\sigma \approx 11.5239$, the two stable regions merge into a single stable region. \Cref{fig:EckBif3}(b) shows that there is a single stable region for $\sigma = 15.0$ that extends to infinity.
+For larger values of $\sigma$, we observe that the stable region extends to cover an increasingly larger region in the $(\gamma,\zeta)$-plane.